TygroTheProgrammer/Rublox/README.txt

 Rublox v1.6

-Rublox is a Ruby based implementation of the Lox language as described in Crafting Interpreters by Robert Nystrom which can be found here: https://craftinginterpreters.com/
+Rublox is a (partially completed) Ruby based implementation of the Lox language as described in Crafting Interpreters by Robert Nystrom which can be found here: https://craftinginterpreters.com/

 Dependencies
 - Ruby 3.2.2 or higher